konpyutaika/nifikop/site/website/blog/2020-05-20-secured_nifi_cluster_on_gcp.md

 Once you have completed the above prerequisites, deploying you NiFi cluster will only take three steps and few minutes.

-Open your Google Cloud Console in your GCP project and run :
+Open your Google Cloud Console in your GCP project and run:

 ```sh
 git clone https://github.com/konpyutaika/nifikop/nifikop.git